-Capita produce an audited AAF 01/06 Assurance Report on internal controls which is reviewed annually by Officers.
-In considering the effectiveness of the internal controls for the Fund, account has been taken of the findings of the reporting accountants (Grant Thornton UK) in their assurance report for Capita for the year ending December 2020.
-Capita have provided further information on the exceptions detailed in the report, including any specifically relating to the services provided to the Fund.
-Capita have also confirmed that over half the exceptions have been closed at the time of issuing the report (May 2021) and shared their action plans for addressing the remaining exceptions.
+Capita produce an audited AAF 01/20 Assurance Report on internal controls which is reviewed annually by Officers.
+In considering the effectiveness of the internal controls for the Fund, account has been taken of the findings of the reporting accountants (Ernst& Young) in their assurance report for Capita Employee Benefits Ltd (CEBL) for the year ending December 2021.
+Capita have provided further information on the three exceptions detailed in the report and confirmed that the exceptions identified do not impact our Funds.
+Capita have also confirmed that all the prior year exceptions have been closed at the time of issuing the report (May 2022).